eCTD document templates

 Pre-formatted text and tables are included for standardised CTD sections.
 This ensures including consistent information and details across documents, sections and dossiers.

-The combined power of submission document templates and content plan
+The combined power of eCTD document templates and content plan

 Qdossier, deliberately used default Word as much as possible, to prevent dependency of a Qdossier toolbar installation.
 Since the introduction of Office 2010, a custom toolbar, called ribbon, can easily be created.
 If users know this feature, it also allows them to create similar ribbons easily in other Office applications and you can involve any additional author, without purchasing more licenses (example).

 PDF publishing can be a very cumbersome task and is often on the critical path when working towards submission deadlines.
-Authoring eCTD ready documents first time right reduces the burden of document publishing to a minimum.
-The majority of documents are up to 99% submission ready directly after conversion from MS Word to PDF format, and include all navigational aids like bookmarks, hyperlinks within documents and Table(s) of Contents, Tables and Figures, if needed.
+Authoring eCTD ready documents right first time reduces the burden of document publishing to a minimum.
+As a result, the majority of documents are up to 99% submission ready directly after conversion from MS Word to PDF format.
+The PDF will include all navigational aids like bookmarks, hyperlinks within documents and Table(s) of Contents, Tables and Figures, as applicable.